wvu-cs111/spring2017/assignment14/README.md

 6. Be curious, have fun

 ### Suggestions for experimentation
-Encode and decode a string with [Huffman coding] (https://en.wikipedia.org/wiki/Huffman_coding)
+Encode and decode a string with [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding)

-Convert an expression (prefix, postfix, infix) into a [binary expression tree] (https://en.wikipedia.org/wiki/Binary_expression_tree), use different tree traversals to create prefix/postfix/infix expressions.
+Convert an expression (prefix, postfix, infix) into a [binary expression tree](https://en.wikipedia.org/wiki/Binary_expression_tree), use different tree traversals to create prefix/postfix/infix expressions.
 Bonus: Java 8 functional interface to evaluate the tree

 Create a family tree and convert it to a binary tree (remember, with a binary tree you only have one parent, so you won't be able to represent marriage).

-Implement an [iterator] (https://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html) for a tree.
+Implement an [iterator](https://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html) for a tree.
 Perhaps different iterators for different traversals?
 Bonus: Maybe find a way to use a forEach() loop.

-For the bold, a skip tree version of a [skip list] (https://en.wikipedia.org/wiki/Skip_list)
+For the bold, a skip tree version of a [skip list](https://en.wikipedia.org/wiki/Skip_list)

 Or come up with something else (you should probably discuss with me first before deciding on a custom project)